Ankojin/cloudops-ankoji/Pipelines/Create_Users_AAD/README.md

 ---

-**Questions?** Contact CloudOps Team or open an Azure DevOps ticket.
+**Questions or Issues?** Contact the BAB CloudOps Engineering Team via our Teams channel or create an Azure DevOps work item in the BAB CloudOps project.
+Our team is committed to providing timely support for all user management operations.